Greek Pasta Salad

 Recipe Tips

-- Cook the pasta al dente.
+- Cook your pasta al dente.
 For any pasta salad recipe, I always recommend cooking the pasta al dente because it keeps the noodles from becoming mushy when you toss them with the dressing.

-- Salt the pasta water.
+- Salt your pasta water.
 There’s a myth that salting the pasta as it boils is supposed to help it cook faster.
 But that’s not the real reason: It’s purely for flavoring the pasta.
 It’s much harder to flavor pasta after it’s been cooked!

-- Chop the ingredients into bite-sized pieces.
+- Chop your ingredients into bite-sized pieces.
 Keeping all the ingredients small helps you get a forkful of everything in one bite, and that’s my favorite way to enjoy all the flavors and textures in this Greek pasta salad!

 Serving Ideas